tjohnston-softdev/worklink-database/data-dict.md

 ## CulturalBackground

 This table stores a hard-coded list of cultural backgrounds that support workers can select as being a part of.
 This is not necessarily the same thing as spoken language.
 It simply indicates what culture they identify with.
 Cultural backgrounds can be used as criteria when searching for support workers.

-Since cultural background is subjective, this version of the database only includes generic, geographical-based cultures such as 'West European'.
-There are also distinct list items for Indigenous Australian cultures.
-An 'Other' option has been included in case the user identifies as a culture not covered by the list.

 *COLUMNS*